jmenglund/predsim/README.rst

       -p FILE, --seqgen-path FILE
                             path to a Seq-Gen executable (default: "seq-gen") --random-seeds-file FILE
-                            path to file with random seed numbers to pass to Seq- Gen
-      --commands-file FILE  path to output file with used Seq-Gen commands
+                            path to file with seed numbers to pass to Seq-Gen --commands-file FILE  path to output file with used Seq-Gen commands